 Texas’ highest criminal court will hear arguments Wednesday in a case that could affect how evolving scientific evidence is used in courtrooms across the state.

 For Neal H. Robbins, the high court’s decision will determine whether he gets another shot at arguing his innocence.

 In 1999, a jury convicted Robbins of killing his girlfriend’s 17-month-old infant.
 A key witness in the case was Patricia Moore, a Harris County medical examiner who ruled the child’s death was homicide by asphyxiation.

-But in 2007, after a different medical examiner reviewed the original findings and disagreed, Moore recanted her trial ...
+But in 2007, after a different medical examiner reviewed the original findings and disagreed, Moore recanted her trial testimony.
+In ...